inoftrobinson/inoft_vocal_framework/README.md

  - HandlerInput object to have access to all the features without needing 42 imports in each file (02/01/2020)
  - Saving and access of user data/interactions in the session and accross sessions (02/07/2020)
  - StateHandlers (set the user in a state, where he can interacte with multiples intents, and fallback to a specific function if he is not in one of the intents) (02/07/2020)
+ - Support basic options of samsung bixby (03/15/2020)
+ - Easy handlers to have the messages and speechs in the cloud instead of them being harcoded (is linked with the CMS) (03/07/2020)
+ - Allow to have platform specific features in the codebase.
+For example, in Google Assistant you can have a caroussel, there is no such equivalent in Alexa.
+(03/08/2020)

  #### Credits :
  - The Amazon Alexa Python SDK.
 If you look at the class and variables that will be interacted with, i have use the same type of logic than the SDK (like a skill_builder, the requests and intents handlers, the handler_input, etc).
 I did not use their code, but written everything from scratch, unfortunatly ;) https://github.com/alexa/alexa-skills-kit-sdk-for-python